LinkedIn Shares New Insights into How Auto Brands are Driving Success with LinkedIn Ads [Infographic]

-But according to a new study by Nielsen, commissioned by LinkedIn, automotive brands on LinkedIn are seeing good success, with auto brands likely to ‘improve both brand awareness and dollar sales by shifting more of their media mix to LinkedIn’.
+But according to a new study by Nielsen, commissioned by LinkedIn, automotive brands on the platform are seeing good success, with auto brands likely to ‘improve both brand awareness and dollar sales by shifting more of their media mix to LinkedIn’.

 Based on analysis of two years of LinkedIn ad data, across a range of auto brands, Nielsen found that